MathDivergent/Eightrefl/README.md

 ## Core principles

-1. **External reflection** — no need to modify the reflected class.
+1. **External reflection** — no need to modify the reflected type.
 Reflection is described in separate external files.
 2. **Declaration/definition split** — the declaration (`xxeightrefl_traits`) is placed in a `.hpp` file, while the reflection body (`xxeightrefl`) is placed in a `.cpp` file.
 3. **Standard C++20** — no code generators or custom preprocessors.
 4. **`std::any` as a unified carrier** — all operations on objects are performed via `std::any`, which avoids compile-time coupling to specific types.